Metal: The Secret to a Beautiful New Home

 Now that you understand some of the benefits to choosing steel for your next home it may be helpful to understand how steel buildings are made.
 One of the benefits of steel buildings is that they can easily be designed and adjusted to meet all your needs.
 Just ask celebrity family The Duggars.
 Jim Bob and Michelle Duggar rose to reality TV stardom when they joined a reality show featuring their family of 16 children.
 Over the years this number has risen to 20 and the family needed a home that was large enough to fit everyone and was both beautiful and green as they are very environmentally conscious.
 Not only was the building applauded for its tornado safety but its custom design and highly adaptable nature made it easy to take a standard steel home and adapt it for this large family.

 The design process begins with 3D modeling video to plan out building supports and weight distribution as well as the structural integrity of the building.
 Once the design has been approved by the builder and any safety committees the home is sent to production and pieces are cut from sheets of premium grade steel.
-These steel pieces along with all structural supports and additional accessories is what will arrive at your building site where the construction process will take place.
-On average it take two to three hours to unload a steel building from its delivery truck and then construction can begin.
+These steel pieces along with all structural supports and additional accessories are what will arrive at your building site where the construction process will take place.
+On average it takes two to three hours to unload a steel building from its delivery truck and then construction can begin.
 Another benefit to purchasing a steel home is the ease of construction.
 Homes can oftentimes be assembled by the homeowners themselves and a few contractors, but for the inexperienced builders, there are also many highly skilled building teams out there who have years of experience in putting together steel buildings.
 Once the building is assembled final accessories are added and in the matter of a few weeks, you have yourself a brand new home.

 When beginning to plan out your new steel home there are several items you should begin to mull over before you meet with your builder:

 Steel buildings can be soundly placed on a variety of different foundation types so you can choose the best option for you with peace of mind.
 If you’re not interested in extra storage space or are looking to save a few pennies you may want to consider laying a concrete slab as the foundation for your building, to which your building can be attached by anchor bolts.
-If you would like more living or storage space consider building a basement or underground crawl space.
+If you would like more living or storage space, consider building a basement or underground crawl space.
 Steel buildings can easily be built over such structures using floor joists and anchors.
 While these options are slightly more expensive they can dramatically increase the square footage in your home and have no impact on the stability of your building.

 For those looking for even more storage space or looking for shelter for their cars consider attaching garage space to your home.
 Garages and other storage buildings can be added on after your home is built, but incorporating them into your original design adds more stability for both buildings.